xaviweise/aaat/_build/html/_sources/markdown/stochastic_calculus.md

 (modelling_dynamical_systems)=
 ## Modelling dynamical systems

-Introduction to generalities of modelling

-Dynamical system: a set of variables that follow a time dynamics law
+A dynamical system is a set of variables that follow a time dynamics law

 $$y = f(t,{X_t})$$

 where $\{X_t\}$ is a set of external factors that influence the trajectory of the system.

-Reasons: prediction, understanding, input to other problems (optimization like pricing, etc)

-The trajectory might be difficult to derive, sometimes it is easier to derive the dynamics in small steps.
+The trajectory might be difficult to derive, and sometimes it is easier to derive the dynamics in small steps.
 Considering the case $y = f(t)$

 $$\frac{dy}{dt} = g(t)$$